 Advertisement

-During her time as First Lady from 2009 to 2017, Michelle Obama became a global figure of compassion, advocacy and leadership.
-She championed initiatives supporting women and girls, promoted healthy families and education.
+During her time as First Lady, Michelle Obama became a global figure of compassion, advocacy and leadership.
+She also championed initiatives supporting women and girls, promoted healthy families and education.

-The Australian events will explore her life story and career — from her early work as a lawyer and public servant, to her years in Washington, and her continued role as a best-selling author and international advocate.
-Audiences can expect a wide-ranging discussion touching on motherhood, marriage, public service and her mission to help the next generation find their voice.
+The Australian events will explore her life story and career.
+You can expect her to cover her early work as a lawyer and public servant, to her years in Washington.
+Plus, she’s likely to speak on her continued role as a best-selling author and international advocate.
+Audiences can also expect a wide-ranging discussion on motherhood, marriage, public service and her mission to help the next generation find their voice.

 Advertisement